qjebbs/vscode-plantuml/README.md

 ## Requirements

+Depend on which render you choose, plugin has diffrerent requirements.

+### Requirements for PlantUMLServer render

+A plantuml server.
+See [Use PlantUML Server as render](#use-plantuml-server-as-render).

+### Requirements for Local render

-Before you can use the plugin, it's necessary to have following installed:
+It's necessary to have following installed:

 * [Java][Java] : Platform for PlantUML running.
 * [Graphviz][Graphviz] : PlantUML requires it to calculate positions in diagram.